Zhangmoxuan123/Self-Study-Cold-Stimulation-Emotion/README.md

     -   Any researcher can import this data into statistical software (e.g., SPSS, R, Python, or even online calculators) and perform a paired t-test to verify the significance of the mean difference in scores.

 ## 📄 License
 This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
-This means you are free to share and adapt the material, as long as appropriate credit is given.